 Health Arts Society was founded in the first days of 2006 to meet the need for high quality live professional arts programmes for people in health care sites.
 The largest audiences in health care for arts programmes are found in residences for elders.
 Combined with its sister societies in every province, the organisation is now the largest arts presenter in Canada to people in care, bringing the talents of some of the Nation's finest performers to people who cannot now enjoy performances in concert halls and theatres.

 Health Arts Society

-Board of Directors: Bruce Wright (President), Christopher Gaze, O.B.C., M.S.M.
-(Vice President), Russell Smith (Treasurer), Sylvia L’Ecuyer, C.M., Chevalier des Arts et des Lettres (Secretary), David Cousins, Michael Gallagher, Anita Ghatak, George Laverock, Chevalier des Arts et des Lettres, Barbara-jo McIntosh, Paul Mitchell-Banks, Chantal Ryan, Barbara Small, Sally Warren
+Board of Directors: Bruce Wright (President), Anita Ghatak (Vice President), Russell Smith (Treasurer), Sylvia L’Ecuyer, C.M., Chevalier des Arts et des Lettres (Secretary), Dr Alastair Carruthers, David Cousins, Michael Gallagher, Jean Hodgins, George Laverock, Chevalier des Arts et des Lettres, Barbara-jo McIntosh, Paul Mitchell-Banks, Chantal Ryan, Barbara Small, Sally Warren

 Advisory Board: Judy Kirk, Dr. Beverly Spring, Max Wyman, O.C.

 Founder: David Lemon, M.S.M.

 David Lemon, M.S.M.